 - Hero's Welcome marked the sixth visit to the Brits Off Broadway festival by Alan Ayckbourn with the Stephen Joseph Theatre company.

-- Spoiler (highlight to read): Hero's Welcome is one of only a handful of Ayckbourn's plays where on-stage characters die off-stage during the course of the action (another example of this is Neighbourhood Watch).
+- Spoiler (highlight to read): Hero's Welcome is one of only a handful of Ayckbourn's plays where on-stage characters die off-stage during the course of the action (other examples of this are A Small Family Business, The Revengers' Comedies and Neighbourhood Watch).